 6. Create a post-trip questionnaire

 The key to corporate travel planning?
 Research.
 And research doesn’t stop as soon as the trip is complete.
-Create a questionnaire for employees to complete when they return.
-Ask them about the hotel – was it easy to get to?
+Create a questionnaire for employees to complete when they return and ask them about their overall experience so you can learn for future trips.
+Some questions that are important for future reference include: Was it easy to get to your destination?
 Was the WiFi good?
-Was the transport quick?
-That way you can refine the process for next time.
+And was the transport quick?